Built by Uraga Dock Company at Uraga. Laid down February 2, 1928. Launched May 22, 1929. Commissioned December 26, 1929 as Itsukushima.

-During December 10-11, 1941 lays 300 Type 93 sea mines in the San Bernardino Strait in the Philippines, escorted by destroyer Kuroshio.
+During the night of December 10, 1941 to December 11, 1941 lays 300 Type 93 sea mines in the San Bernardino Strait in the Philippines escorted by destroyer Kuroshio.

-On October 17, 1944 lookouts aboard the Dutch submarine Hr.
-Ms. Zwaardvisch (P322) spot a convoy plus a tugboat towing Itsukushima in the Java Sea east of Bawean Island.
+On October 17, 1944 lookouts aboard HrMs Zwaardvisch (P322) spot a convoy plus a tugboat towing Itsukushima in the Java Sea east of Bawean Island.
 Zwaardvisch sets up an attack to hit the minesweeper and escorts and fires a spread of five torpedoes.
 One torpedo hits and sinks Itsukushima at roughly at 05-23S, 113-48E.
 Officially, Itsukushima was not removed from the Navy list until January 10, 1945.
 Also hit was Wakataka in the bow, likely by a dud torpedo.

 Fates of the Crew